Partial compactification of stability manifolds via massless semistable objects: Lax stability conditions and quotient categories

 \begin{definition} An object $c\in \CC$ is called \defn{massive} if $m(c)>0$, and \defn{massless} if $m(c)=0$.
 Note that $0\in\CC$ has no semistable factors, so that $m(0)=0$, \ie $0$ is always a massless object.

-The \defn{massless subcategory} $\NN$ of a lax pre-stability condition $\sigma$ is the full subcategory on the massless objects.
-When $\NN=0$, \ie the mass of every non-zero semistable object is strictly positive, $\sigma$ is a pre-stability condition; sometimes for emphasis we say it is \defn{classical}. \end{definition}
+The \defn{massless subcategory} $\NN_\sigma$ of a lax pre-stability condition $\sigma$ is the full subcategory of the massless objects.
+Thus $\sigma$ is a pre-stability condition precisely when $\NN_\sigma=0$; sometimes for emphasis we say it is a \defn{strict} pre-stability condition. \end{definition}

-\begin{proposition} The massless subcategory $\NN$ of a lax pre-stability condition $\sigma=(P,Z)$ is a thick subcategory of $\CC$ to which the slicing $P$ is adapted. \end{proposition} \begin{proof} We start with the second claim.
-Clearly every semistable factor of a massless object is massless since the mass of an object is the sum of the masses of its semistable factors.
-Moreover, for any interval $I$ of the form $(\phi, \phi+1]$ or $[\phi, \phi+1)$ the full subcategory $P(I)$ is the heart of a t-structure, and hence abelian.
-The intersection $P(I) \cap \NN$ is a Serre subcategory because $m(c)=0 \iff Z(c)=0$ for $c\in P(I)$.
-Therefore $P$ is adapted to $\NN$.
+\begin{proposition} The massless subcategory of a lax pre-stability condition is a thick subcategory to which the slicing is adapted. \end{proposition}